-It’s nearly here!
-Seeing Justice: Witnessing, Crime, and Punishment in Visual Media is scheduled for printing in July.
+It’s here!
+Seeing Justice: Witnessing, Crime, and Punishment in Visual Media.

 Seeing Justice: Witnessing, Crime, and Punishment studies the way visual media produce representations of the criminal justice system as part of a larger social system.
 From the last legal hanging of the United States to contemporary spectacular trials to the amateur videos changing national conversations about race and equality, the book offers insight into the potential and limits of visual evidence.

 With this book, I offer a theoretical model for understanding the way visual representations operate in today’s media ecology in contrast with the mass mediated systems of the past.
 I posit “embodied gatekeeping” as a concept to describe the way visual journalists must work within a system largely controlled by authorities in order to cover criminal justice events, and the physical nature of their work gives narrative advantage to those authorities.

 This argument is based on assumptions long held by visual scholars: that images are constructions, and their meaning is contingent, but the constructed nature of photographs tends to be eclipsed by faith in the camera’s accuracy, and the work of human actors, who use their bodies in time and space to cover events, tends to be occluded by media organizations lauding the documentary perfection of a camera’s output.
 The result is a system that until now has tended to occlude injustice, especially injustice rooted in social inequality such as race, class and gender.